 People are different – including your customers, prospects, and leads; they don’t think exactly the same way you do (shame).

 So how do you figure out what your customers/leads/readers what?
-You can ask them in a survey– plain and simple.
-Today we’re bringing you 10 survey ideas which you can draw inspiration from.
+You can ask them in a survey – plain and simple.

 In case you’re new to the survey world, let’s begin with a short survey definition:

-A survey is a research method used to collect data from a pre-defined group of respondents.
+A survey is a research method used to collecting feedback from a pre-defined group of respondents.
 It can cover a variety of topics and include different question types.
 For example:

 If you’re interested in learning more about different types of survey questions, then check out this article.